kayac/alphawing/README.md

 ![keyvisual](docs/img/keyvisual.jpg)

-alphawing is a [TestFlight](https://www.testflightapp.com/)-like application for Android.
+alphawing is a [TestFlight](https://www.testflightapp.com/)-like application for YOU.

 ## Getting Started